 Let the pie cool for 20-30 minutes before eating.
 The pie can also be eaten at room temperature which, to my taste, makes it even better.
 When eaten warm, the filling will be rather creamy and your slices a bit messy, if very tasty:

 When eaten cold, the filling will firm up quite a bit and the pie can be sliced very neatly, perfect for an Easter Monday picnic:

 The crust given here is my personal favorite.
 It is savory and flaky and delicious.
 It is not really true puff pastry, however, which involves incorporating the fat into layers of dough to produce a truly ‘puffy’ result.
 It is more like a more homely pie crust.
 Another version of the dish, however, is made with a dough made from flour and egg with only a bit of butter or lard for enrichment.
 It makes a firmer but less friable crust, better some say for eating cold although I would disagree.
 Some recipes also call for adding sugar to the crust, which, of course, makes it sweet.
 The contrast of sweet crust and savory filling intrigues me (some pasta timbales are made that way as well) but, not having much of a sweet tooth, I haven’t tried it.

 The filling always begins with the egg and ricotta mixture, but from there you can add the cheeses and cured meats you like.
 Smoked provola is a common addition and provolone (not too aged) would also be nice.
-Older recipes, including the first written recipe for pizza rustica, from Il Cuoco Galante, an 18th century Neapolitan cookbook by the illustrious Vincenzo Corrado, calls for fresh sausage, cooked and sliced.
+Older recipes, including the first written recipe from Il Cuoco Galante, an 18th century Neapolitan cookbook by the illustrious Vincenzo Corrado, calls for fresh sausage, cooked and sliced.